waterstopper/waterstopper.github.io/content/100 days/transpilers compilers interpreters.md

 1. High level programming language
 2. Assembly language (low-level language that is still programmable by humans)
-3. Machine code (run on processor, no reason to write on it, because it is undecipherable without helper tools and is processor-specific)
+3. Machine code (runs on processor, no reason to write it, because it is undecipherable without helper tools and is processor-specific)

 ### Translator

-**Translator** is a general word for transpilers, compilers and interpreters, that means a tool, converting one code to another one (low-level or high level).
+**Translator** is a general word for transpilers, compilers and interpreters.
+It's a tool converting one code to another one (low-level or high level).

 ### Compiler

-**Compilers** create machine code before runtime, which they save into a binary file.
+**Compilers** create machine code before runtime, which they save into binary files.
 Each processor[^1] requires a special compiler.
-Plus, compiler depend on a platform.
+Plus, compiler depends on a platform.
 Say, there is a compiler for C++ targeted for the Linux OS and a particular processor.

 Benefits of compilers are: